NIAEFEUP/push-to-niployments/README.md

 ### NIPLOYMENTS_REGISTRY_PASSWORD:
 - **Description**: The password to use when authentication against the Image Registry deployed in the NIployments cluster.
 - **Required**: `true`

-## Name Configuration

-It is usual to use a `-` character to separate various components in a repository name inside NIAEFEUP.

-For example, NIJobs has both `nijobs-be`, `nijobs-fe` and `nijobs-locations` repositories (with the relevant projects being deployed).

-Since they all relate to the same project (NIJobs), it makes sense to split their names on the `-` character, giving us `be`, `fe` and `locations` repositories under the `nijobs` project.

-This in turn aligns well with Harbor's organization of container artifacts.

-The `get-project-and-repository-name.sh` script takes the following parameters:
-- INPUT_PROJECT_NAME
-- INPUT_REPOSITORY_NAME
-- GITHUB_REPOSITORY_NAME

-Both `INPUT_*` variables are optional inputs provided by action consumers.
-The `GITHUB_REPOSITORY_NAME` variable is the name of the GitHub repository where this action is being used.

-If both `INPUT_*` variables are specified, those supersede any further processing and are used as the *de-facto* values for the project and repository names.
-Otherwise, the `GITHUB_REPOSITORY_NAME` is parsed as follows:
-- If the name contains the `-` separator character, it is split using that character into a list of strings.
-The first element is the name of the repository and the rest are concatenated together (using the same separator character) to form the repository name.
-- If the name does not contain the `-` separator character, the project name defaults to `niaefeup` and the repository name is the name of the GitHub repository instead.

 ## Example